It might. Eating more whole-grain foods on a regular basis might help reduce your chance of developing high blood pressure (hypertension).

 - Reducing damage to your blood vessels

-If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure and possibly reduce your need for blood pressure medication.
+If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure.

 According to the Dietary Guidelines for Americans, as part of an overall healthy diet, adults should eat at least 85 grams of whole-grain foods a day — that's about 3 ounces, or the equivalent of three slices of whole-wheat bread.